zammad/zammad-admin-documentation/channels/form.rst

       .. note::

-         No matter what you select here, the form *is always* loaded completely if your user browses the page the form lies on.
+         No matter what you select here, the form *is always* loaded completely if your user browses the page containing the form.

    Don't load CSS for the form You need to generate your own CSS for the form.
-      By default Zammads form comes with basic CSS.
-This may not fit your websites design or even interfere with it.
+      By default Zammad's form comes with basic CSS.
+This may not fit your website's design or even interfere with it.

       Selecting this option allows you to freely design the form without having to overwrite existing directives.

    Add attachment option to upload
       Allows your user to upload **one attachment** to the form.

       .. note:: **🤓 Watch allowed attachment sizes here**

          This function *is not* limited technically.
 The only limitation that